Rajdeep2000/Synergy-squad/README.md

 Access the static website at <a href="https://son-ya123.github.io/offShelf/"> this </a> location  or follow the steps in [Steps to run locally](./offshelf-react-app/README.md) to run the frontend code locally

 Note: This react web app is designed to be mobile first and it is recommended to be viewed on a mobile screen.
+The IBM cloud account used for the above application is suspended.
+To run the code a new IBM cloud account has to be created.

 ### Authors